 - a.
-Minimum additional side yard setback for second story: additional 6 feet from side yard first floor wall. - b.
+Minimum additional side yard setback for second story: additional 6 feet from side yard first floor wall with allowable encroachments for alterations to existing structures as defined in 271-230 A(12). - b.
 If the residence is to have one side elevation as a two-story single plane, then the two-story side will have a minimum side yard of 12 feet with an aggregate of 30 feet. - c.
 If the residence is to have each side elevation as a two-story single plane, each side yard will require a minimum side yard of 14 feet with an aggregate of 32 feet. - d.
-Subsections a, b, and c apply, unless: - (1) less than 75% of the second floor (height) is built within the roof structure with the eave of the roof located at a height no greater than the point that is a dimension defined by half the height of the second floor; or,

-- (2) if the second floor (along the side elevation) is less than 75% of the depth of the first floor along the side elevation and does not have a two-story wall in the front or rear elevation.
+Subsections a, b, and c apply, unless: - (1) less than 75% of the second floor (height) is built within the roof structure with the eave of the roof located at a height no greater than the point that is a dimension defined by half the height of the second floor; or, - (2) if the second floor (along the side elevation) is less than 75% of the depth of the first floor along the side elevation and does not have a two-story wall in the front or rear elevation.
 This requirement is applicable to the first 12 feet of each side of the two-story element of the second floor.
-(See Figure 4A following §271-231 B(d)(2) above). - 5 In the R-4 District: - a.
-Minimum additional side yard setback for second story: additional 4 feet from side yard first floor wall. - b.
+(See Figure 4A following §271-231 B(d)(2)). - 5 In the R-4 District: - a.
+Minimum additional side yard setback for second story: additional 4 feet from side yard first floor wall with allowable encroachments for alterations to existing structures as defined in 271-230.
+A(12). - b.
 If the residence is to have one side elevation as a two-story single plane, then the two-story side will have a minimum side yard of 7 feet with an aggregate of 15 feet. - c.
-If the residence is to have each side elevation as a two-story single plane, each side yard will require a minimum side yard of 7 feet with an aggregate of 17 feet. - d.
-Subsections a, b, and c apply, unless: - (1) less than 75% of the second floor (height) is built within the roof structure with the eave of the roof located at a height no greater than the point that is a dimension defined by half the height of the second floor; or, - (2) if the second floor (along the side elevation) is less than 75% of the depth of the first floor along the side elevation and does not have a two-story wall in the front or rear elevation.
+If the residence is to have each side elevation as a two-story single plane, each side yard will require a minimum side yard of 7 feet with an aggregate of 17 feet.

+d.
+Subsections a, b, and c apply, unless:

+(1) less than 75% of the second floor (height) is built within the roof structure with the eave of the roof located at a height no greater than the point that is a dimension defined by half the height of the second floor; or,

+(2) if the second floor (along the side elevation) is less than 75% of the depth of the first floor along the side elevation and does not have a two-story wall in the front or rear elevation.
 This requirement is applicable to the first 12 feet of each side of the two-story element of the second floor.
-(See Figure 4A following §271-231 B(d)(2) above).
+(See Figure 4A following §271-231 B(d)(2)).

-§271-232.
-Front yard limitations.
+§ 271-232 Front yard limitations.